logo

 • Number of tech companies: 10,522

 Greater Seattle is home to more than 10,000 tech companies, including Amazon, Microsoft (in Redmond), Zillow, Expedia, and SAP Concur.
-The vibrant tech scene and associated tech job opportunities also attract many young people to the area, adding to the city’s fun factor.
+The vibrant tech scene and associated tech job opportunities also attract many young software engineers to the area, adding to the city’s fun factor.
 In fact, that’s one of the reasons that the city made our list of Best Cities for Recent College Grads this year.
 Rent for a one-bedroom apartment in Seattle is around $1,888 per month.

 Austin, TX Skyline